 Director for Strategy and Campaigns of the Health and Environment Alliance (HEAL)

 As Executive Director of the European Environment Agency, Hans Bruyninckx is responsible for providing policymakers with reliable, independent information on a wide array of environmental subjects, from urban air quality to green infrastructure.
-Before joining the European Environment Agency, Bruyninckx was Head of the Research Institute for Work and Society at the Catholic University of Leuven, where he also served as Head of the Political Science Department.
-Over the last 20 years, he has led research on environmental politics, climate change, and sustainable development on a multitude of scales, working with local governments, Member States, EU Institutions and international organisations.
+Before joining the European Environment Agency, Bruyninckx was head of the Research Institute for Work and Society at the Catholic University of Leuven, where he also served as head of the Political Science Department.
+Over the past 20 years, he has led research on environmental politics, climate change and sustainable development on a multitude of scales, working with local governments, member states, EU institutions and international organisations.

 Katarina Luhr strives to increase the quality of life for every Stockholmer.
 As Vice Mayor, she works on climate, biodiversity, air quality and water issues to make Stockholm a greener and more sustainable city.
 Luhr is a member of the political board of the Covenant of Mayors, where she represents EUROCITIES, the network of major European cities.
 Before joining the City Council as a representative for the Green Party, Luhr worked on harmful chemicals, pesticides and medicines at the Poison Information Centre and completed a doctorate in neuroscience at the Karolinska Institute.

 Francesca Racioppi leads the WHO European Centre for Environment and Health.
 She has extensive experience in different WHO operations, including leading the Rome Office of the WHO European Centre for Environment and Health and developing and leading the Programme on Violence and Injury Prevention.
 Racioppi has more than 30 years of international experience in environment and health policies and science.
 In 2018, she received an honorary doctorate from the Swedish School of Sport and Health Science in Stockholm for her leading engagement in environmental health and active transport.